YTL Power: Key Subsidiaries

 In 2002, YTL Power acquired 100% of Wessex Water Limited (Wessex Water) from Enron.
 Wessex Water is a regional water and sewerage service company that serves 2.9 million customers across a geographic area of approximately 10,000 square kilometres in the southwest of England, including Dorset, Somerset, Bristol, most of Wiltshire and parts of Gloucestershire and Hampshire.

-Wessex Water is regulated by the Water Services Regulation Authority (known as Ofwat), the economic regulator for the UK water industry, and holds a license from the UK government under an instrument of appointment to supply clean water and treat and dispose of wastewater from its operating region.
+Wessex Water is regulated by the Water Services Regulation Authority (known as Ofwat), the economic regulator for the UK water industry, and holds a licence from the UK government under an instrument of appointment to supply clean water and treat and dispose of wastewater from its operating region.
 When it was first acquired by YTL Power in 2002, the regulatory capital value of Wessex Water is £1.3 billion.
 As of 30 June 2023, the regulatory capital value was at £4.1 billion (approximately RM 24.4 billion).